F-Tahir/HTML5Template/readme.md

 4. Edit `package.json` and `package-lock.json` (if it exists) to change the project name and description if required.
 Normally this wouldn't be done when working on a production project, but as this project is just a template, the default project name and description will need to be overridden.

 ## Version controlling the cloned project
 Before version controlling, make sure the project is using the latest version of _normalize.css_ from here: https://necolas.github.io/normalize.css/.
-All other files are custom and should not get outdated.
+If the file needs updated, copy the contents of the file from GitHub and replace it with the contents in `scss/vendor/_normalize.scss`.

 **NOTE:** Make sure that `node_modules` is NOT checked in. `package.json` and `package_lock.json` can be checked in.
 To make sure `node_modules` does not get checked in, ensure that a `.gitignore` exists, ignoring the `node_modules` folder.